Working in Lampang

 Nightlife and drinking

 Q5.
-How would you summarize your standard of living in one sentence?
+How would you summarize your standard of living?

 Q6.
 What do you consider to be a real 'bargain' here?